 Prevention efforts coupled with effective disease management can reduce the incidence of heart attacks and strokes, cut the number of deaths from these diseases, and relieve some of the disability suffered by heart attack and stroke survivors.

 The Illinois Department of Public Health and its partner agencies and colleagues around the state are making significant progress in helping people to address their risk factors.
 Successful programs are in place to reduce tobacco use; to increase daily physical activity and consumption of fruits, vegetables and low-fat milk; and to change environmental and policy systems that can have an impact on heart disease and stroke.
-The partnership also strives to increase education, training, assessment and communication efforts aimed at the prevention and control of heart disease and stroke.

 - Uncomfortable pressure, squeezing, fullness or pain in the center of the chest that lasts for more than a few minutes, or that goes away and comes back